rachayita/OpsNotes/rust/rust.md

   - including the source location of the failing check
   - this kind of abrupt termination is called a panic
 - just like vectors, hash maps store their data on the heap
-- can implement a trait on a type only if either the trait or the type is local to our crate
+- can implement trait on type only if either the trait or the type is local to our crate
   - This restriction is part of a property of programs called coherence
     - more specifically the orphan rule, so named because the parent type is not present
 - "associated methods" do not have self as a parameter
   - they are used for creating new instance of struct
-- not possible to call default implementation from an overriding implementation of that same method
+- cannot call default implementation from overriding implementation of that same method
 - char type is unicode scalar value
 - rust doesn’t have reflection capabilities
   - so it can’t look up the type’s name at runtime
 - If all the fields of struct are themselves `Copy`
-  - then make the type `Copy` by placing the attribute `#[derive(Copy, Clone)]` above the definition
+  - make type `Copy` by placing attribute `#[derive(Copy, Clone)]` above definition
-- Copy types are very limited in which types they can contain
+- `Copy` types are very limited in which types they can contain
 - whereas non-Copy types can use heap allocation and own other sorts of resources
-- So making a type Copy represents a serious commitment on the part of the implementer:
+- So making a type Copy represents serious commitment on the part of implementer:
   - if it’s necessary to change it to non-Copy later,
     - much of the code that uses it will probably need to be adapted
 - indirection:
-  - instead of storing a value directly, change the datastrucuture to store the value indirectly by storing a pointer to the value instead
+  - instead of storing value directly,
+    - change the datastrucuture to store the value indirectly
+      - by storing a pointer to the value instead
-- The Rc and Arc types are very similar
+- The `Rc` and `Arc` types are very similar
-  - the only difference between them is that an Arc is safe to share between threads directly
+  - only difference is: Arc is safe to share between threads directly
-  - the name Arc is short for atomic reference count
+  - Arc: atomic reference count
   - plain Rc uses faster non- thread-safe code to update its reference count
 - the distinction between shared and mutable references
-  - as a way to enforce a multiple readers or single writer rule at compile time
+  - to enforce multiple readers or single writer rule at compile time
 - as long as there are shared references to a value, not even its owner can modify it
   - the value is locked down
 -  want to know whether two references point to the same memory